joenorton/rubyretriever/readme.md

 * 'freeroam mode' - to go on cruising the net endlessly in fileharvest mode
 * 'dead-link finder' mode
 * 'validate robots.txt' mode - outputs the bot-exposed sitemap of your site
+* more sophisticated SEO analysis? would anyone care?

 Features
 --------